mongodb/docs/source/periodic_executor.rst

 .. currentmodule:: pymongo

-PyMongo implements a :class:`~periodic_executor.PeriodicExecutor` for two
+PyMongo implements a :py:class`~periodic_executor.PeriodicExecutor` for two
-purposes: as the background thread for :class:`~monitor.Monitor`, and to regularly check if there are ``OP_KILL_CURSORS`` messages that must be sent to the server.
+purposes: as the background thread for :py:class`~monitor.Monitor`, and to regularly check if there are ``OP_KILL_CURSORS`` messages that must be sent to the server.

 Killing Cursors
 ---------------

-An incompletely iterated :class:`~cursor.Cursor` on the client represents an open cursor object on the server.
+An incompletely iterated :py:class`~cursor.Cursor` on the client represents an open cursor object on the server.
 In code like this, we lose a reference to the cursor before finishing iteration::